dmgodinho/axillary-region-models-repository/README.md

 If you use some of these models, please cite us with:

-D. M. Godinho, J. M. Felício, T. Castela, N. A. Silva, M. L. Orvalho, C. A. Fernandes, R. C. Conceição, “MRI-based Axillary Numerical Models and Extraction of Axillary Lymph Nodes Dielectric Properties for Microwave Imaging” (under review in Medical Physics, 2021).
+Godinho, DM, Felício, JM, Castela, T, et al. Development of MRI-based axillary numerical models and estimation of axillary lymph node dielectric properties for microwave imaging.
+Med Phys.
+2021; 48:5974–5990. [https://doi.org/10.1002/mp.15143](https://doi.org/10.1002/mp.15143)